Prejwel/Docker/README.md

 * docker run -d Cname -> container will run in background,
 * docker attach CID -> to attach back to the container, to work in foreground.
 ---------------------

-Containers are ment to run a specific task
+*Containers are meant to run a specific task.
-ie: to do some sort of computation.
+*ie: to do some sort of computation.
-Once the task is complete , then the container exits.
+*Once the task is complete , then the container exits.
 Container lives only as long as the process inside it is alive.
 --------------------
 Practice